 At what age do you stop reading stories aloud?

-Jim Trelease, an educator and advocate of the power of read alouds as a tool to foster children’s exploration of literature, language and imagery.
+Jim Trelease, is an educator and advocate of the power of read-alouds as a tool to foster children’s exploration of literature, language, and imagery.

-By reading aloud informational books, you are promoting active learning and improved academic performance, enhances emotional development, and encourages lifelong reading habits.
+By reading aloud informational books, you are promoting active learning and improved academic performance, enhancing emotional development, and encouraging lifelong reading habits.

 How young do you start reading illustrated books?

 Reading illustrated books is an important tool for developing language and literacy.
 It can help form a connection with the story, develop imagination and creativity, as well as stimulate their interest in reading.

 Introducing sound books or board books for infants and toddlers can start the conversation around literacy.
 As toddlers grow older, encourage them to pick out their books and talk about the illustrations.